Apipie/apipie-rails/README.rst

 api_controllers_matcher
   For reloading to work properly you need to specify where your API controllers are.
 Can be an array if multiple paths are needed

+api_action_matcher
+  Determines the strategy to identity the correct controller action.
+Needs to be a class that implements a `.call(controller)` method

 api_routes
   Set if your application uses a custom API router, different from the Rails default